woodrow-t/backend/README.md

 1. Fulfill the listed requirements.
 1. Post an issue on this repository with links to your repo(s).

-Unlike most labs, for this one you submit your work by **making a pull request**.
+Unlike most labs, for this one you will submit your work by **making a pull request**.
 If a pull request has not been performed up until now then the instructor will walk the class through performing one at the completion of this readme.

 Use this repo to include both the frontend and backend servers.
-The frontend server should be placed in folder named **client** and the backend server should be created at the root of this repo.
+The frontend server should be placed in a folder named **client** and the backend server should be created at the root of this repo.

 ## Requirements